Early Retirement and Why I Want to Retire by 45

 Currently, we sit at a time in our lives where hundreds of thousands of people have died in my country and millions more worldwide.
 It’s no surprise that many people have re-evaluated what their life is about in the face of something like that.

 I certainly have and it’s no surprise that my priorities have changed and I started thinking more about what I’d rather be doing with my life.
-I think we’ve also seen that in the corporate world and how and where people choose to spend their time.
+I think we’ve also seen that in the corporate world with how and where people choose to spend their time.

 The great resignation, as many are calling it, is a response to this and it’s not a surprise considering the variety of issues that come with working for a soulless corporation.
 We’ll get to that in a second but the main point here is that I want to do something different with my life because I don’t know how much more time I have left.